 What is ALEKS?

 Florida Polytechnic University requires an ALEKS Placement, Preparation and Learning (ALEKS PPL) Assessment to determine readiness for mathematics courses.
 ALEKS PPL is a web-based program that uses artificial intelligence to map a student’s strengths and weaknesses.
 The Placement Assessment is up to 30 questions and generally takes 60-90 minutes to complete.
 After the Placement Assessment, an individualized Prep and Learning Module is available for students to refresh their knowledge on forgotten topics.
 Students then have the opportunity to reassess and improve their placement.
-The Spring 2019 Florida Poly incoming class code is P63MN-TFEH9.
+The Fall 2019 Florida Poly incoming class code is VUTYW-UDDQT.

 ALEKS consists of three parts: